The change will come into force at 00:01 Saturday 24 October. Find out more details about Slough going into tier 2 and what it means.

 If the owner of the sheep does not establish their right of ownership, nor pays the local authority the expenses for the seizure and detention of any sheep, the local authority may either:

-The costs incurred will be deducted from the proceeds of sale and the surplus retained for payment to any person who can establish that the sheep belongs to them.
+The costs incurred will be deducted from the proceeds of sale and the surplus retained for payment to any person who can establish that the sheep belong to them.

 Further information on sheep scab can be found on the GOV.UK website.